 Knit Fusible Interfacing

-Perfect for knit, jersey, and other stretch fabrics, this interfacing is a lightweight knit that has some give and stretch.
-It also comes in both white and black to match with your fabric’s color.
+Perfect for knit, jersey, and other stretch fabrics.
+It is a lightweight knit that has some give and stretch.
+It also comes in both white and black to match your fabric’s color.

 Fusible Tape

-Often used for ironing hems, this non woven fusible interfacing tape is fusible on both sides, so it can be placed between two fabrics to fuse them together.
-Fusible tape is often used for no-sew hems or to create a patch.
+Often used for ironing hems, this nonwoven tape is fusible on both sides.
+So it can be placed between two fabrics to fuse them together.
+The fusible tape is often used for no-sew hems or to create a patch.

 How to Iron Fusible Interfacing

-Using an iron set to the temperature instructed on the interfacing’s instructions, place your iron onto your pressing cloth and hold in place.
-Using both hands to apply even pressure, move the iron in small circles for about 10 seconds for most types of interfacing.
-Pick up the iron and move to the next section of the interfacing, again being careful not to shift the pieces around.
+Pick up the iron and move to the next section of the interfacing.
+Again, being careful not to shift the pieces around.
 Do not move the iron back and forth, simply pick it up and set it back down.

 Sew-In Interfacing

-Just like fusible interfacing, sew-in interfacing gives support to garment pieces, but it is sewn into place rather than ironed onto the fabric.
-Sew-in interfering is best used in enclosed areas of construction, like inside a collar, in a men’s tie, or between your fabric and lining.
+Just like fusible interfacing, sew-in interfacing gives support to garment pieces.
+But it is sewn into place rather than ironed onto the fabric.
+This is best used in enclosed areas of construction, like inside a collar, in a men’s tie, or between your fabric and lining.

 Hair Canvas

-This sew-in interfacing is often found in jacket and coat tailoring to add stiffness and body.
+This is often found in jacket and coat tailoring to add stiffness and body.
 Sew-in interfacing is typically used in collars, cuffs, pocket flaps, and other locations that require extra support.

 Belt Interfacing